 Click on either book to order from Amazon.

 And be sure to read what was discussed at the luncheon!
-The behind the scenes dialogue, letters and requests are very, very interesting.
-Just like our exhibits which are not featured here - this digital side of the display adds to the whole story.
+The behind the scenes, dialogue, letters, and requests are very, very interesting.
+Just like our exhibits, which are not featured here - this digital side of the display adds to the whole story.
 One of the funniest items to come out of the luncheon was how annoyed JFK was afterward and pulled Letitia aside to kindly reprimand her for calling Prince Ranier, "Prince Reindeer," during so many pre-meetings.
 "I had heard that so many times during the planning meetings that I slipped today and called him Prince Reindeer, TO HIS FACE, by accident!!!"
 "You've got to stop doing this."
-Prince Ranier had a light agenda which intensified afterward over how important his issues were to him and Monaco.
+Prince Ranier had a light schedule that intensified afterward over how important his issues were to him and Monaco.
 Please see the letters below.
-The US official foundation portion of NARA, the JFK Library and Museum site for Jackie is here, her White House page is here, and please see Jackie's dear friend, Grace Kelly's website here - The Princess Grace Foundation.
+The US official foundation portion of NARA, the JFK Library and Museum site for Jackie is here, her White House page is here, and do please see Jackie's dear friend, Grace Kelly's website here - The Princess Grace Foundation.

 So far, JACKIE, the movie - has an impressive list of WINS.
 Broadcast Film Critics Association Critics Choice Awards: Best Actress, Natalie Portman, Best Costume Design, Madeline Fontaine, Best Hair & Makeup.
 Boston Film Critics Society Awards: Best Original Score - Mica Levi, Washington DC Area Film Critics Association, Best Actress - Natalie Portman, The Joe Barber Award for Best Portrayal of Washington, DC, San Francisco Film Critic Circle: Best Original Score - Mica Levi, Dallas Fort Worth Film Critics Association: Best Actress - Natalie Portman.
 Source: FOX Searchlight Pictures.